locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Driving: Navigating the Miles

-The trip was divided into 6 legs, which are:
+The trip is divided into 6 legs, which are:

 | Leg | Description | Start / End Points | Miles |
 | --- | --- | --- | --- |